 We are especially interested in novel uses of existing data to answer emerging or long-standing questions of interest in the Foundation’s program areas, as well as analyses of new or under-utilized data.
 Proposals to conduct laboratory or field experiments, in-depth qualitative interviews, and ethnographies are also encouraged.
 Smaller projects might consist of exploratory fieldwork, a pilot study, or the analysis of existing data.

 Projects that use newly-available data or make new linkages across data sources have a higher priority than projects that analyze only public use data from widely available data sets.
-For projects that use data from any Census or Current Population Survey or American Community Survey, the Panel Study of Income Dynamics, the Early Childhood Longitudinal Survey and many other data sets, the budget request should total no more than $75,000.
+For projects that use publicly available data from any Census or Current Population Survey or American Community Survey, the Panel Study of Income Dynamics, the Early Childhood Longitudinal Survey and many other publicly available data sets, the budget request should total no more than $75,000 (including overhead).
 However, RSF will consider budget requests that exceed this amount if the investigator fully explains why the project requires a higher amount.

 To apply, an eligible PI or co-PI must:

 - Visit our online application portal, create an account, and start a new "Letter of Inquiry" application